Turkish International Schools Yemen

 Telal Sana'a International Schools Yemen is a chain of Telal Sana'a International Schools in Yemen.
 The system has its main campus in Sana'a, a branch in Aden, and a branch in Taiz.
 It also operates the Sanaa Kids Academi.

+History

+The Sana'a school was founded in 1998.

+Structure

 The Sana'a Main Campus has Kindergarten, Junior, and Senior levels.